gopheracademy/gopheracademy-web/content/advent-2016/some-tools-for-go-that-you-might-not-know-yet.md

 Caveat: The author describes the tool as opinionated, and I would tend to agree.
 On the other hand, there is no obligation to use all of the available commands.
-Just pick the ones you find useful and that don't go in the way of your workflow.
+Just pick the ones you find useful and that don't get in the way of your workflow.

 [zb on GitHub](https://github.com/joshuarubin/zb)